Education

 McArn, now in her 30th year with the district, began her career at Sacramento City Unified in 1997 as an elementary school teacher.
 She later served as a teacher support coordinator before moving into the human resources department, which she had led since 2013.

-“Over the last three months in her role as interim superintendent she has further demonstrated her willingness to step up where she is needed, to face hard truths, to have hard conversations, and to make the necessary decisions, which is more information than any interview process is able to produce,” Jeane said.
+“Over the last three months in her role as interim superintendent, she has further demonstrated her willingness to step up where she is needed, to face hard truths, to have hard conversations, and to make the necessary decisions, which is more information than any interview process is able to produce,” Jeane said.

-“We believe that an outside hire simply cannot match her deep local experience, her long established relationships or her profound commitment to the success of this organization and our students,” Jeane said.
+“We believe that an outside hire simply cannot match her deep local experience, her long-established relationships or her profound commitment to the success of this organization and our students,” Jeane said.

-McArn will be paid a base salary of $365,000 annually, and her contract is set through June 30, 2028.
+McArn will receive a base salary of $365,000 annually, and her contract runs through June 30, 2028.

 This story was originally published April 30, 2026 at 7:01 PM.